claireekohler/JBC-Report-Python-Script/README.md

 ### JBC-Report-Python-Script

-Python script with multiple functions to automate a weekly job cost report in excel.
+Python script in Jupyter Notebook with multiple functions to automate a weekly job cost report in excel.